Karthikeyan-PK/HTML-CSS-Crash-Course/README.md

 # HTML-Crash-Course

-Learned the basic tags to creat a website only using HTML.
+Learned the basic tags to create a website only using HTML.
 Also created a Youtube website clone with this.

 ### YouTube Video used for this learning: